jeffreyzhanghc/Allsto_Doc/Integration_Tutorial/Settings.md

 ## Crypto Configuration

-Also make sure to set your receving chain and address:
+Also make sure to set your receving chain and address under **Crypto Configuration**:

 ![](./asset/crypto.png)